Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Questions

 This geometric description exists when $G$ is unipotent, since the Serre dual $G^{\vee}$ is also a commutative algebraic group, and the Fourier transform is defined as a functor from $\Der(G)$ to $\Der(G^{\vee})$, but such a strong ``algebraicity'' property does not hold for other commutative algebraic groups (see for instance~\cite[Example\,1.8]{boyarchenko-drinfeld}, or Remark~\ref{rm-lhat-different}).

-There are however some hints in a more positive direction, however, at least for tori: \begin{enumerate} \item Gabber and Loeser~\cite[Th.\,3.4.7]{GL_faisc-perv} have characterized perverse sheaves on tori in terms of the structure of their (coherent) Mellin transforms (which can also be defined for semiabelian varieties), and Loeser~\cite[Ch.\,4]{loeser-determinant} has defined a variant over finite fields taking the Frobenius automorphism into account.
+There are however some hints in a more positive direction: \begin{enumerate} \item Gabber and Loeser~\cite[Th.\,3.4.7]{GL_faisc-perv} have characterized perverse sheaves on tori in terms of the structure of their (coherent) Mellin transforms (which can also be defined for semiabelian varieties), and Loeser~\cite[Ch.\,4]{loeser-determinant} has defined a variant over finite fields taking the Frobenius automorphism into account.

 It would be of considerable interest to understand better the (essential) image of these Mellin transforms, and to obtain a geometric form of Mellin inversion in this context. \item Considering the well-established analogy of $\ell$-adic sheaves with $\mathcal{D}$-modules (the basic setup of Katz's work~\cite{esde}), it is well-understood in the complex setting that the Mellin transform of a $\mathcal{D}$-module is a difference equation (e.g., the Mellin transform $\Gamma(s)$ of the exponential satisfies the difference equation $\Gamma(s+1)=s\Gamma(s)$); see for instance the paper of Loeser and Sabbah~\cite{loeser-sabbah}. \end{enumerate}